 Once a candidate is in your organization's system, there are two distinct ways of moving that candidate to another job's pipeline: adding the candidate to another job and transferring the candidate to a different job.
 In this article, we will detail the various differences between these two features and explore the implications regarding the candidate's historical data.

 Note: Candidates can only be added or transferred to a job where the user has appropriate permissions.
+The Remove Job action in the Add, Transfer or Remove Candidate's Jobs modal can be used only by Site Admins.

 Adding a candidate to another job creates a new application for the new job.
 The candidate will go through both interview plans simultaneously and your organization can retain all historical candidate data for both jobs.